Check Printing Options

 Drawbacks

-• Users still have to manually type in the check number every time they print
+• Still have to manually type the check number every time